 When you are occupying a position which the enemy threatens to surround, collect all your force immediately and menace him with an offensive movement.
 By this maneuver, you will prevent him from detaching and annoying your flanks.

 Following the French triumph at Jena/Auerstadt, what remained of the Prussian army fled westward, in the direction of Erfurt.
 The Russians, meanwhile, lay to the northeast, and the ensuing strategic situation forced Napoleon to divide his forces.
 Committing two corps to a vigorous pursuit of the Prussians, the emperor sent Murat eastward with the army’s vanguard to confront the Russians.
-He himself moved north Berlin, where he mediated between his far-flung forces while mopping up after the Prussian collapse in Saxony.
+He himself moved north to Berlin, the better to mediate between his far-flung forces and mop up after the Prussian collapse in Saxony.
 Eventually starting for Warsaw in late November 1806, he found his troops rapidly approaching the limits of their endurance.
-In the space of a month, they had fought a major battle, chased the defeated enemy as far as the Rhine, then turned east to race from one end of the Baltic to the other.
-Even so, Napoleon continued the pursuit, intent on bringing the Russians to battle before the onset of winter.
+In the space of a month, they had fought a major battle, chased the defeated enemy as far as the Rhine, then raced east from one end of the Baltic to the other.
+Still, Napoleon continued the pursuit, intent on bringing the Russians to battle before the onset of winter.
 By the third week of December, with the balance of his forces across the Vistula, he ordered a move north from Warsaw, driving the Russians back along a wide front and coming to rest at last along a line running roughly from Ostrolenka to Braunberg.
 Here, worn down by sickness, hunger, and simple exhaustion, the army went into winter quarters, the various corps covering vast tracts of the countryside and commandeering all the food and shelter to be found.

 Later, upon meeting her at a ball in Warsaw, Napoleon invited her to join him in his palace quarters.
-What followed is the stuff of romantic novels, for Marie happened to be a married woman, (to help her struggling family she had wed a rich Pole nearly fifty years her senior.)
-Any fears she may have had about public censure for her conduct were quickly allayed, however, when members of the provisional Polish government officially encouraged her to accept the invitation–and all that it implied–for the sake or her country.
-Still, honor demanded that she resist the advances of even so illustrious a suitor as an emperor, and according to her memoirs it was only when the Napoleon flew into a fit of amorous pique that she gave in to his advances.
-For Napoleon, the affair was certainly not the first since his marriage to Josephine (who had, of course, clearly been unfaithful to him during his long absence in Egypt).
-Enamored of a beautiful lady-in-waiting, he had once carried on a relationship at court, breaking it off only after much pleading by his wife.
-His involvement with Marie Walewska was to be more than a mere dalliance, however; the relationship would indeed influence the cause of Polish independence and led to the birth of a son, Alexandre.
+What followed is the stuff of romantic novels, for Marie happened to be a married woman who had wed a rich Pole nearly fifty years her senior.
+Any fears she may have had about public censure for her conduct were quickly allayed, however, when members of the provisional Polish government officially encouraged her to accept the invitation–and all that it implied–for the sake of her country.
+Still, honor demanded that she resist the advances of even so illustrious a suitor as an emperor, and according to her memoirs it was only when Napoleon flew into a fit of amorous pique that she gave in to his advances.
+For Napoleon, the affair was hardly the first since his marriage to Josephine, yet his involvement with Marie Walewska was to be more than a mere dalliance; the relationship would indeed influence the cause of Polish independence and lead to the birth of a son, Alexandre.

-At this point, the snow abruptly stopped, and from a small hill (Cemetery Knoll) near the center of the French line, Napoleon got a clear view of his shattered formations even as the Russian cavalry completed their rout.
+At this point, the snow abruptly stopped, and from a small hill near the center of the French line, Napoleon got a clear view of his shattered formations even as the Russian cavalry completed their rout.
 In response, he ordered Murat forward with four divisions of cavalry.
 Chasing off their Russian counterparts, the French horsemen pressed forward, smashing through the center of the Russian line to create a running melee in the enemy rear, whereupon the Russian foot soldiers closed ranks and faced about to cut off their retreat.
 Napoleon now sent the Guard cavalry to the rescue, and equal to the crisis, the veteran troopers opened another gap in the Russian infantry line, allowing their comrades to make good their escape and following them back across the center of the battlefield.
 Meanwhile, thousands of walking wounded–the remains of Augereau’s corps–were still struggling through the snow, to be battered about by alternating waves of horsemen.
-Meanwhile, Napoleon was standing atop a small knoll overlooking the center of the field, when out of the roiling sea of confusion a column of Russian grenadiers suddenly appeared at the foot of the knoll.
+From his hilltop overlook, Napoleon now saw a column of Russian grenadiers emerge from a roiling sea of confusion directly in front of him.
 Nearby French infantry units quickly swung into action and the Emperor was soon out of danger, but the threat of his capture had been real, and despite his outward show of calm there was no concealing the fact that the battle was going badly for the French.

-His attempted frontal assault on the Russian line having come to grief, Napoleon fell back on his original plan to turn the enemy left.
+His attempted frontal assault on the Russian line having come to grief, he now fell back on his original plan to turn the enemy left.
 It remained for Davout to carry out the movement, but here again, the going was slow and difficult, the French gaining the village of Klein-Sausgarten only to lose it to a Russian counterattack.
-Eventually retaking the village, Davout poured a deadly enfilading fire into the Russian ranks and by five o’clock the Russian left pushed back beyond the village of Kutschitten, was on the verge of collapse.
-Meanwhile, on the opposite end of the battlefield, a Russian cavalry attack went forward against the French left but was eventually broken up and driven off by Soult’s infantry, arrayed in defensive squares.
+Eventually retaking the village, Davout’s troops poured a deadly enfilading fire into the Russian ranks and by five o’clock the Russian left, pushed back beyond the village of Kutschitten, was on the verge of collapse.
+Meanwhile, on the opposite end of the battlefield, a Russian cavalry attack went forward against the French left only to be broken up and driven off by Soult’s infantry arrayed in defensive squares.

 Even as the French were scenting victory, however, Russian reinforcements under Lestocq arrived on the battlefield, passing behind Bennigsen’s line to envelop the French right at Kutschitten.
 Though worn down by days of hard marching, Lestocq’s 7,000 men pressed the exhausted French back upon Klein-Sausgarten to stabilize the Russian line.
 Now a final scene remained to be enacted in the day-long drama as Marshal Ney, following hard on the heels of Lestocq, arrived on the Russian right, formed for battle, and went forward in complete darkness, driving the enemy out of the village of Schloditten.
 Though his troops were too few and too weary to hold the place against counterattack, their eleventh-hour arrival may well have determined the outcome of the battle, for by threatening the main road to Konigsberg, Ney’s attack added fresh doubts to any thoughts Bennigsen may have entertained about continuing the contest the next day.
 In any case, the Russian commander opted to withdraw during the night, and thus the Battle of Eylau mercifully came to an end.